Timeline

 January 1965 – broadcast of ”Day of the Ragnarok” for BBC2

-March – broadcast of start of six-part BBC TV serial “Contract to Kill”
+May–June – broadcast of first of six-part BBC TV serial “Contract to Kill”

 3 May – appeared on “Late Night Line Up” as guest TV critic